-Hulland School is a Church of England (Voluntary Controlled) School and has recently celebrated 150 years (1863 – 2013) of being a Church School.
+Hulland School is a Church of England (Voluntary Controlled) School and has celebrated 150 years (1863 – 2013) of being a Church School.
 In recognition of its historic foundation the school aims to serve it’s community by providing education of the highest quality within the context of Christian belief and practice.
 It encourages an understanding of the meaning of faith and promotes Christian values through the experiences it offers its pupils.

 There are two foundation Governors representing the Church, one of these is the Reverend Phil Michell, who encourages close links with Christ Church Parish Church.
+Our other foundation Governor is Mrs Diana Spencer.

 Church links help the children to become familiar with Christian worship, values and traditions within the larger context of the many beliefs and spiritualties in society.